F.A.Q

 Do you offer money-back guarantees or refunds of any sort?

 Mistakes happen…we’ll make it right.
 If we screw up an order (give you the wrong type of bars, wrong number of bars, etc.) we’ll obviously refund you the difference or ship the missing bars as quickly as we can.
-On the other hand, if you bought some steel and want a refund for any reason, just text customer service at 302-690-7039 and explain why.
+On the other hand, if you bought some steel and want a refund for any reason, just text Matt (the owner) at 302-690-7039 and explain why.
 We will then refund you the price you paid for the bars.
 Please do not abuse this extremely lax return policy.
 We try our hardest to be fair and we expect the same treatment in return.
-Contact the owner with any complaints: Matthew Armiger (302-690-7039).

 Do you have any more last-minute tips or pointers for me related to short steel bending?